Purchase or renew a pet license

 Even indoor-only cats or pets confined to fenced yards get loose and their licenses help assure you can be reunited with them.
 Licenses are inexpensive identification and are for your pet's protection and safety.
 License revenue also makes it possible to reunite lost pets with their families and for adoption services for homeless pets.

 - Your pet gets a free ride home the first time it is found.
-County staff will attempt to deliver your pet home to you immediately, skipping a trip to the animal shelter.
+Our staff will attempt to deliver your pet home to you immediately, skipping a trip to the animal shelter.

 - Your pet gets a longer care period.
 When found, your licensed pet will be safely cared for at the Pet Adoption Center for a longer time.